AVA-Bench: Atomic Visual Ability Benchmark for Vision Foundation Models: Discussion

-\textbf{Platonic Representation Hypothesis Holds?} Recent research suggests that large-scale training may lead VFMs toward converging onto similar representational spaces--Platonic Representation Hypothesis~\cite{platonic}.
-Our findings partially support this hypothesis: for certain AVAs such as object recognition, texture, and relative depth estimation, VFMs demonstrate universally strong performance, indicative of similar underlying visual representations irrespective of training objectives.
-Conversely, significant performance disparities among VFMs in most other AVAs, as revealed by our evaluation, indicate limitations to the generality of this hypothesis.
-Thus, our study suggests that the Platonic Representation Hypothesis might only hold in certain cases and warrants further empirical scrutiny in more diverse and challenging contexts.
+\textbf{Platonic Representation Hypothesis Holds?} Recent research suggests that large-scale training may lead VFMs toward converging onto similar representations--Platonic Representation Hypothesis~\citep{platonic}.
+Our findings partially support this hypothesis: for certain AVAs (\eg, object recognition, texture, and relative depth estimation), VFMs show universally strong performance, indicative of similar visual representations irrespective of training objectives.
+Conversely, significant performance disparities among VFMs in other AVAs indicate limitations to the generality of this hypothesis.
+Thus, our study suggests that this hypothesis might only hold in certain cases and warrants further empirical scrutiny in more diverse and challenging contexts.

-\textbf{What Are Things Going From Here?} While MLLM have demonstrated remarkable versatility, they are not universally effective in all scenarios, especially in specialized domains~\cite{cheng2024domain, liang2024comprehensive}.
-Thus, there is a growing necessity for developing specialized MLLMs~\cite{kumar2024diagnostics}.
-Currently, selecting appropriate VFMs for such customized MLLMs remains largely heuristic~\cite{tong2024cambrian, sun2025multi, li2025openvision}.
+\textbf{What Are Things Going From Here?} While MLLM have demonstrated remarkable versatility, they are not universally effective in all scenarios, especially in specialized domains~\citep{cheng2024domain, liang2024comprehensive}.
+Thus, there is a growing necessity for developing specialized MLLMs~\citep{kumar2024diagnostics, li2025openvision}.
+Currently, selecting appropriate VFMs for such customized MLLMs remains largely heuristic~\citep{tong2024cambrian, sun2025multi, li2025openvision}.
 Our work provides actionable insights that transform this selection process from heuristic guesswork into principled engineering.
 By clearly identifying AVA-specific strengths and weaknesses, practitioners can now systematically choose VFMs to precisely address the particular visual demands of targeted downstream tasks.
 Moreover, \ourbench represents a critical step towards developing next-generation VFMs by providing a systematic, diagnostic, and comprehensive evaluation framework.
 This benchmark enables VFM developers to accurately pinpoint specific deficiencies and implement targeted improvements, fostering the creation of more robust, versatile, and well-rounded VFMs in the future.